Manu7864z/Manu7864z/ReadMe.md

 - hobbies: going to the Gym, playing video games, sometimes reading a book or reddit threads
 - things I like: my cat, nice food, coding, Rick & Morty

-Things i use to code: HTML, CSS, Javascript, React... will add more in the future.
+Things i use to code: HTML, CSS, JavaScript, React, Next.js, MongoDB, ... and more.

 --------------